nihole/wikigraph/README.md

   - graphviz
   - wgraph

+All python scrypts are located in wikigraph folder and this repository is used for scripts only.
+- wgraph.py: the main script, takes YAML file as imput and creates graph (see examples below)
+- mkgraph.pe: is still under construction, is used for automatical resolving (refer to tems below)

 You have 4 examples in wg_examples.
 So you have 4 graphs and 4 YAML files discribing the structure of these graphs.

 Refer to examples with explanations: